How to create an episode

 - Episode Website: A website for your episode.

-- In Audio, select Add Subscriber Audio.
+- In Audio and Transcripts, select Add Subscriber Audio.

 - Select when you want to make the episode available on Apple Podcasts.
 Episodes become available at midnight in the time zone of the user who sets up the episode availability.